pandrei/code-review-duration/README.md

-Here’s a polished, generic README.md you can drop in as-is 👇

 # GitLab Merge Request Review Duration Reporter

 This script exports **merged GitLab Merge Requests (MRs)** for selected repositories over a date range and calculates: